swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-7-track-model-evolutions-in-the-cicd-pipeline-with-cml/index.md

 ### GitHub: Merge the changes

 {% callout type="note" %}
 Using GitLab?
-Go to the [GitLab: Merge the changes](#gitlab-merge-the-changes) section!
+Go to the [GitLab: Merge the changes](#gitlab-merge-the-changes) step!
 {% /callout %}

 Go back to the pull request.
 At the end of the page, select **Merge pull request**.
 Confirm the merge by selecting **Confirm merge**.